-"While we are delighted with the progress that we have made on most of the region's public beaches, we are disappointed to report that Tenean Beach in Dorchester and King's Beach in Lynn Swampscott were unsafe for swimming more than one out of every five days in 2020," said Save the Harbor/Save the Bay's Executive Director Chris "We Mancini. particularly concerned about the situation at Health made additional Beach, where King's filthy, bacteria laden discharges from both Lynn and Swampscott at Stacey Brook continue to threaten public health.'
+"While we are delighted with the progress that we have made on most of the region's public beaches, we are disappointed to report that Tenean Beach in Dorchester and King's Beach in Lynn and Swampscott were still unsafe for swimming more than one out of every five days in 2020," said Save the Harbor/Save the Bay's Executive Director Chris Mancini.
+"We are particularly concerned about the situation at Beach, King's where bacteria laden discharges from both Lynn and Swampscott at Stacey Brook continue to threaten public health."

 "Our kids and families deserve better.
 Today we are calling on the Lynn Water and Sewer Commission and the Swampscott Water and Sewer Department to work together with Save the Harbor/Save the Bay, state and federal regulators, and the community to Save King's Beach, which is a critical recreational asset to Lynn's kids and families.
-This is an environmental justice issue in a diverse, dense city where healthy green and blue spaces are at a premium," Mancini about the accuracy of the beach flagging and posting protocols, where bacteria testing triggers swimming advisories.
-According to Save the Harbor's of Director Strategy Communications Bruce Berman, one problem is that postings are always a day late because beach managers must wait up to 36 hours to obtain test results.
+This is an environmental justice issue in a diverse, dense city where healthy green and blue spaces are at a premium," Mancini said

+Save the Harbor/ Save the Bay is also concerned about the accuracy of the beach flagging and posting protocols, where bacteria testing triggers swimming advisories.

+According to Save the Harbor's Director of Strategy & Communications Bruce Berman, one problem is that postings are always a day late because beach managers must wait up to

+36 hours to obtain test results.
 Beach water quality may have already changed significantly during this period, so the prior day's tests often do not reflect current conditions.